Al Di Meola: Legendary guitar hero to perform in Sofia, Varna, Bourgas, Rousse

 In 1973, Al Di Meola, who was 19 at the time, was already good.
 No, he was brilliant on the guitar and quickly mutated into a genius on that instrument.
 The latter was the main reason for a phone call he received, by a stunning pianist, composer and arranger by the name of Chick Corea.

-Chick had an idea.
-He wanted Al Di Meola to join Return to Forever, one of the most fantastic Jazz-Rock or Fusion bands at the time.
+Chick, who has a side job as one of the spokespeople for the dangerous Scientology cult today, had a far better idea back then: He wanted Al Di Meola to join Return to Forever, one of the most fantastic Jazz-Rock or Fusion bands at the time.

 Chick, Al, bassist Stanley Clarke and drummer Lenny White would absolutely kill it in the studio.
 When they recorded the album “Romantic Warrior” in February of 1976, they might not have been aware of the fact that it would be one of the most brilliant Fusion albums of all time.

 But Al Di Meola, who was into composing as well, developed ideas of his own too.
 That same year, he recorded a killer solo album.
 “Land of the Midnight Sun” became a Fusion milestone as well.
 So did his second solo record “Elegant Gypsy”, which he released only a year later, in 1977.

-In the 1970-s, more people understood real music, or sounds of high quality.
-People like Al Di Meola, Stanley Clarke, Chick Corea, George Duke and Jean-Luc Ponty, or bands like Return to Forever, The Mahavishnu Orchestra, Sypro Gyra, and some others delivered breathtaking mixtures of Jazz, Rock and World Music.
+In the 1970-s, far more people understood real music, or sounds of high quality, than today.
+People like Al Di Meola, Stanley Clarke, Chick Corea, George Duke and Jean-Luc Ponty, or bands like Return to Forever, The Mahavishnu Orchestra, Sypro Gyra, and some others delivered breathtaking mixtures of Jazz, Rock, or even Funk, and World Music.

 Al Di Meola kept on recording like crazy.
 In 1981, another collaboration became a big sensation.
 With fellow guitarists John McLaughlin and the late Paco de Lucia, he released “Friday Night in San Francisco”, the recording of an acoustic gig the three had performed.
 When this one hit the record stores, it became legendary within minutes.
 Another stunning recording.

 Now, 22 solo studio albums, five solo live albums and truckloads of collaboration albums later, Al Di Meola, the Fusion and World Music genius, is coming to Bulgaria.
-He will hit the stage at Bulgaria Hall in Sofia.
-This gig will be part of his “Opus 2018 Tour”.
+He will hit the stage at Bulgaria Hall in Sofia, and perform at venues in Varna, Bourgas and Rousse.
+These gigs will be part of his “Opus 2018 Tour”.

 Al Di Meola, Sofia, Bulgaria, May 8, 2018, 19:00 hrs., Bulgaria Hall.
 Tickets are available here.